ajauntor/authXap/README.md

-# Getting Started with React authXap!
+# Get Started with React authXap!

 This project was bootstrapped!
+Follow the zXap lunch!